 Investors would be best to only put a small part of their total portfolio in leveraged REITs.
 Additionally, one should enter these kinds of trades only when the mREIT trades at or near its price-to-book value.
 A REIT trading at a premium of 40-50% of its book value faces greater price-risk on prepayments and rising rates in the event these risks play out.
 Luckily, mortgage REITs have most recently traded within a tight band of their book value.

 For income purposes, nothing will beat a mortgage REIT.
 High-dividend S&P500 components yield just over 3%, CDs yield roughly 2% for 5 years, and investment grade corporate bonds yield only 2.27% at their best for 5 years.

 Given the alternatives, I think a small position in mREITs with the remainder invested for capital appreciation to be far better than a portfolio of fixed-income products.
 A portfolio 10% invested in mortgage REITs and 90% stocks would provide more income than a portfolio 100% invested in corporate bonds.

 What are your thoughts on REITs?
 Are you a buyer?

-Full Disclosure: JT has no positions in the above REITs.
-In the interest of complete disclosure, he does own shares in AGNC’s parent company, American Capital Ltd. (ACAS).
-The College Investor is long AGNC.
+Disclosure: JT has no positions in the above REITs.
+He does own shares in AGNC’s parent company, American Capital Ltd. (ACAS).

 A value investor and blogger who enjoys discovering the hidden gems available on the public markets.